jaclu/extrakto/README.md

 ![intro](https://github.com/laktak/extrakto/wiki/assets/intro2.gif)

+## Changes in this Fork

+### Multiple tmux versions usage

+Instead of using the command `tmux` directly `$TMUX_BIN` is used, to allow running an inner tmux server with a different version of tmux.
+A necessity when experimenting with backwards compatibility of plugins etc.

+If TMUX_BIN is not defined it will be set to `tmux` so this should be usable also when the TMUX_BIN env variable is not defined.

+## The rest of this fork is unchanged

 **Output completions** - you can complete commands that require you to retype text that is already on the screen.
 This works everywhere, even in remote ssh sessions.

 You can **fuzzy find your text** instead of selecting it by hand: